Aoe2Overlay/Aoe2DEOverlay/README.md

 </div>

-## Known issue

-It not working since Aoe2 November 2021 update.
-(Bugfix in progress)

 ## Install Overlay

 For an easy installation the latest version can be downloaded from github [releases](https://github.com/kickass-panda/Aoe2DEOverlay/releases).
 There is a x64 (64-bit CPU) or x86 (32-bit CPU) version.
 Unzip the file and copy the folder to a desired location.